 Complete the sexual misconduct Training Survey.

-Email is the preferred method of communication, and email should be sent from your GSU student email account.
+Email is the preferred method of communication, and email should be sent from your Georgia State student email account.